devonfw/shop-floor/s2i/README.md

 #### Build All

-Use script `build.sh` to automatically install and build all image streams.
-The script also creates a project 'My Thai Star' and deploys the reference application.
+Use script `build.sh` to automatically install and build all DevonFW image streams.

+# TO DO: Use script `build-mythaistar.sh` to automatically creates a project 'My Thai Star' and deploys the reference application.

 ### Further documentation